Generic Name: midazolam (injection)

 What is the most important information I should know about midazolam?

-Before you are treated with midazolam injection, tell your doctor about all your medical conditions or allergies, and all the medicines you are using.
-Also make sure your doctor knows if you are pregnant or breastfeeding.
+Tell your doctor about all your medical conditions or allergies, or if you are pregnant or breastfeeding.

 What should I discuss with my healthcare provider before receiving midazolam?